defold/doc/docs/en/manuals/optimization-size.md

 ![Signing Android bundle](images/android/sign_bundle.png)

+By default a bundle includes the `armv7-android` and `arm64-android` architectures.
+A third architecture, `x86_64-android`, is available but not included by default since it is mainly useful for Android emulators, ChromeOS and Windows Subsystem for Android rather than for physical devices.
+Leave it unchecked to keep the bundle size down unless you specifically need to target one of those environments.

 Google Play has support for [multiple APKs](https://developer.android.com/google/play/publishing/multiple-apks) per release of a game, which means that you can reduce the application size by generating two APKs, one per CPU architecture, and uploading both to Google Play.

 You can also make use of a combination of [APK Expansion Files](https://developer.android.com/google/play/expansion-files) and [Live Update content](/manuals/live-update) thanks to the [APKX extension in the Asset Portal](https://defold.com/assets/apkx/).